zepp-health/zeppos-docs/docs/guides/version-info/new-features-40.md

 ---
-title: Zepp OS 4.0 New Features
+title: API_LEVEL 4.0 New Features
-sidebar_label: Zepp OS 4.0 New Features
+sidebar_label: API_LEVEL 4.0 New Features
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl'

-# Zepp OS 4.0 New Features
+# API_LEVEL 4.0 New Features

 API_LEVEL 4.0 brings several important updates and new features, providing developers with more powerful tools and a more flexible development experience.
 This article will introduce the main new features and improvements.